nargo0o/nargo0o/README.md

 # Welcome to my account👋

 Hi!
-I am Nargo and I'm here to share my projects.
-I am constantly learning and expanding my knowledge and currently studying Computer Networking to become a qualified DevOps Engineer.
+I am Nargo and I'm a DevOps Engineer.

 ## 🚀 Projects